 Eagle Creek Compression Packing Cubes: These are my new editions to my packing gear and I’m obsessed.
 Once you pack them full, you can zip then down further to compress the cubes.
 You have no idea how much stuff you can fit in these cubes, it’s amazing!

 Skyroam Mobile Hotspot Device: How did I travel without this before?
 This mini hotspot is portable and gives you access to wifi wherever you are, and works in 100+ countries.
 Skyroam saved my life during my recent road trip through New Zealand, allowing me access to my Google maps for navigation.
 The way it works: you can either rent or buy the hotspot device, and then you buy 24 hour day passes.
-This gives you unlimited wifi for 24 hours, no need to worry about using all your data!
-This is going to revolutionize travel, just wait and see! ♥
+This gives you unlimited wifi for 24 hours, no need to worry about using all your data. ♥

 The many times my Skyroam came in handy in New Zealand!